realA10001986/VSR/README.md

   If connecting to http://vsr.local fails due to a name resolution error, you need to find out your VSR's IP address: Hold all three buttons until "ADM" is displayed, release all buttons and afterwards _hold_ button "9".
 Your VSR will display its current IP address (a. - b. - c. - d).
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as displayed on your VSR) in order to enter the Config Portal.

-In the main menu, click on "Setup" to configure your VSR.
+In the main menu, click on "Settings" to configure your VSR.

 | [<img src="img/cps-frag.png">](img/cp_setup.png) |
 |:--:|